RMITLibrary/easy_cite/markdown/rmitharvard.md

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-Paraphrasing in an in-text reference can be inserted at the beginning, middle or end of a sentence.
+Paraphrasing in an in-text citation can be inserted at the beginning, middle or end of a sentence.

 ##### Beginning of a sentence